Search

 Where is Lapland?

-Although the vast majority of Lapland lies within Finnish territory, this region extends into Sweden, Norway and even Russia.
+The vast majority of Lapland lies within Finnish territory.
+However, this region extends into Sweden, Norway and even Russia.

 Lapland What to visit Ounasvaara Trail